canelacho/javascript/README.md

 # Why I love Javascript!!!

 A long time ago, I started develop for the web with ASP and PHP but I was looking for a lenguage to make great things and the only one who offers me to work in the Front-end and the Backend was Javascript.
-It is everywhere, is nice, have a lot of peolple collaborating around the world... it was easy, don't you think?
+It is everywhere, is nice, have a lot of people collaborating around the world... it was easy, don't you think?
 The choosed one was JS.

 Today I consider myself as a Fullstack developer, JS evangelizer and lover of JS Technology, I enjoy a lot share with others my knowledge and teach how to use it!